EddyLuten/mkdocs-alias-plugin/README.md

 ---
 ```

-If you'd like to supply your own link text instead on a link-by-link basis, you can do so using a pipe to separate the title from the alias:
+If you'd like to supply a custom link text instead on a link-by-link basis, you can do so using a pipe to separate the title from the alias:

 ```md
 The song references [[wuthering-heights|Wuthering Heights]].